zotiquestgames/loner/en/adventure_packs_3e/AP11_western.md

 In this land, justice is often decided in a heartbeat — or the failure of one.

-- When a duel begins, both participants roll a **Quick-Draw** skill check.
+- When a duel begins, both participants roll a closed Oracle question:
-- The winner gains **+1d on their first attack**.
+ “Do I outdraw my opponent?”
-- After that, combat proceeds as normal — each side takes turns making attack rolls until one is down or flees.
+Use Advantage if tags support it (e.g. Quick Hands, Fast Reflexes, Gunfighter Instinct).
-- A tie on the draw means both fire at once: resolve both attacks before applying consequences.
+- The winner gains Advantage on their first Conflict roll.

-> **Note:** You can use tags like `Quick Hands`, `Fast Reflexes`, or `Gunfighter Instinct` to get advantage on the draw roll.
+After that, combat proceeds normally — each side takes turns resolving Conflicts until one is down, disarmed, or flees.

 ### Wanted Levels